blangenfeld/okay-authorization/README.md

 Coming soon.

+# Options

+Call an **okay** router's `set(option, value)` method to override default behavior.

+Options currently available:

+* **'authorized by default'** _(default: `false`)_

+  Specifies whether the router will assume any actions against routes it doesn't know about should be authorized.

+# To do items

+**Okay** is currently built on top of [express](http://expressjs.com)'s routing code.
+At some point, it would might be good to remove this dependency by either writing a stripped-down version or pulling it in.

 # Thank you
 The idea was inspired by [cando](http://github.com/jackruss/cando), and the implementation is based on (shamelessly ripped from, actually) [express](http://expressjs.com)'s routing middleware.